For the Public

 Complaints may be made verbally or in writing and should also be accepted via any other method, for example, the telephone or electronically.

-Complaints against Board Registered Chaplain should be made in writing using the Complaints Form (below) and sent to the Lead Officer for Professional Conduct, UKBHC, Box 105, Addenbrooke’s Hospital, Cambridge, CB2 0QQ.
+Complaints against Board Registered Chaplain should be made in writing using the Complaints Form and sent to the Lead Officer for Professional Conduct, UKBHC, c/o Pastoral and Spiritual Care Team, Hull Royal Infirmary, Analaby Road, Kingston-upon-Hull, HU3 2JZ.

 UKBHC Complaints Procedure